Skip to Main Content

 • To stabilize the situation, the Louisiana legislature passed a $45 million bill in February 2023 to create an insurance incentive program intended to incentivize new insurers to enter the market.

-• Beginning October 2023, Louisiana homeowners were eligible to apply for grants from the Louisiana Fortify Homes Program, which was established by the Louisiana legislature in 2022.
+• Beginning in October 2023, Louisiana homeowners were eligible to apply for grants from the Louisiana Fortify Homes Program, which was established by the Louisiana legislature in 2022.
 The program grants approved homeowners up to $10,000 to retrofit their roofs to meet the fortified standards set by the Insurance Institute for Business and Home Safety.
 Homeowners can apply online with the Louisiana Department of Insurance.
 Due to the overwhelming popularity of the program, hundreds of homeowners were placed on a waitlist.
-As more funding becomes available, these homeowners will join the 11,700 Louisiana homeowners who already received grants.
+The most recent round of grant applications ran from Feb.
+12 to 16, 2025, with 1,000 participants chosen to receive funding, in addition to the 1,800 homeowners who have already received grants since the program's inception.

 Frequently asked questions